benjavicente/benjavicente.dev/public/blog/modern-react-is-missing-a-router/index.md

 - From `/notes` to `/notes/new`: Since the route is included on the tree `notes`, the navigation is fully client side.
 - From `/notes/new` to `/home`: The `/home` route could be cached on the client, so it does not require another request to the server.

 That seems great, but how would that implemented at a framework level?
-The answer might [node conditional exports](https://nodejs.org/api/packages.html#conditional-exports) and RSC props.
-Conditional conditional imports allows us to have different code on the server and client importing the same module (react already does this for RSC).
-Props can be useful because are serialize to the client only if there are provided to a client component.
+There must be a mechanism to change the route behavior depending on the client or server, loading to cache the routes in the client, and rendering only the matched route on the server.

 ```tsx
 // router-library.server.ts